tungtrandt13/hlsjs-p2p-wrapper/README.md

 Create [`hls.js`](https://github.com/dailymotion/hls.js) instance passsing `hlsjsConfig` as param.
 Create [`hls.js`](https://github.com/dailymotion/hls.js) wrapper instance passing `p2pConfig` and `hls.js` instance as params.
 Call hls.js `loadSource` and `attachMedia` methods.

-**Please note that you can intialize the wrapper any time after hls.js is initialized, even after calling `hls.attachSource` or `hls.attachMedia`, and even if the playback has started already.
-This late p2p init option is possible only with wrapper, bundle does not support this feature.**

 ```javascript
 var hlsjsConfig = {